UPDATE: Murder suspect jumped out vehicle window while in McDonald's drive-thru, remains on the loose, dangerous, police say

 Taylor is a black man, 6 feet tall and weighs 162 pounds.
 He has hazel eyes and brown hair, according to police.

-Martinez said Taylor was being transported from a Chicago-area airport at the time of the incident.
+Martinez said Taylor was being transported from O'Hare International Airport at the time of the incident.

 The REDI agent pulled into the McDonald’s drive-thru near that intersection to ensure the prisoner was fed before heading to the Lake County Jail, Martinez said.